-Assigning your output folder
+Assigning your output folder(s)

-After the tool produces a CHM file, it is placed in the Output folder.
+After the tool produces a CHP file, it is placed in an Output folder.

-1. Click the Output folder Browse... button.

-- 2. Navigate to an existing folder where you want your newly converted CHP files saved or click New Folder to create a new Output folder. - 3.
+- Click the Output folder 1 Browse... button.
+An Explorer window appears. - 2.
+Navigate to an existing folder where you want your newly converted CHP files saved or click New Folder to create a new Output folder. - 3.
 Click Select Folder.

-Your Output folder path is displayed.
+Your Output folder 1 path is displayed.